 Perhaps in this case, where the shooting took place in a grocery store, the subtle response is completely appropriate.
 Moreover, you could argue that a building - and especially a school - should always be re-opened for the needs of the living - otherwise, according to common discourse, the murderers “have won.”

-Erlend Blakstad Haffner, one of the architects at Fantastic Norway, the architecture firm in charge of the New Utøya project, believes the project is the best way to honor the victims and send “a message that the perpetrator failed.”
-Haffner told me in an e-mail that while there will be a small memorial for family and friends of the victims on the southern tip of the island, the main memorial will be off-site (ensuring that the site doesn’t become a “shrine”).
+Erlend Blakstad Haffner, one of the architects at Fantastic Norway, the architecture firm in charge of the New Utøya project to redesign the site of the massacre, believes the project is the best way to honor the victims and send “a message that the perpetrator failed.”
+Haffner told me in an e-mail that while there will be a small memorial for family and friends of the victims on the southern tip of the island, the main memorial will be off-site (ensuring that the site doesn’t become a “shrine” or a destination for pilgrims).
 The existing buildings will be destroyed or remodeled:

 “In the case of Utøya we believe it’s important to keep the positive memories of the island and reduce the impact of the massacre by demolishing the buildings where most lives were taken.
 Today many see the actual picture of the island as a symbol of tragedy.
 As a part of the process of rebuilding the island we think it’s important to create a new image of the island, where some parts of the image remain unchanged but where new parts come in and redefine the image.”

-Jack Swanzy, the lead architect on the refurbishing project for Columbine High School, faced a similar challenge.
-As he told Salon: “The intent of the school district is to put this back as a high school.
-We don’t want to make it a shrine to the tragedy.”
+Jack Swanzy, the lead architect on the refurbishing project for Columbine High School, faced a similar challenge, particularly in re-designing the library where the majority of the killings took place.
+As he told Salon: "The intent of the school district is to put this back as a high school.
+We don't want to make it a shrine to the tragedy."

 However, is beginning anew (via demolition or extensive remodeling) the most appropriate response to a tragic act?
 Perhaps.
 But is it not also possible that, by attempting to erase the violence, it ignores the survivors’ very real need to acknowledge and recover from the trauma?